 But the castellated exterior of Culzean was only the beginning; Adam's best work was saved for the interior. at the centre of the house, lit by a domed cupola skylight in the tower roof, is one of Adam's great creations; an oval staircase supported by Ionic and Corinthian columns, leading visitors to a Round Drawing Room on the first floor, where windows on all sides create a panoramic view of the Clyde.

-This is perhaps the most impressive room at Culzean, and is one of Adam's most extravagant works.
-At some point the ceiling was whitewashed, and it was only when drawings by Adam were discovered detailing his original design that the whitewash was emoved to uncover the magnificent plasterwork and paint scheme that makes this room one of Adam's most celebrated creations.
+This is perhaps the most impressive room at Culzean and is one of Adam's most extravagant works.
+At some point, the ceiling was whitewashed, and it was only when drawings by Adam were discovered detailing his original design that the whitewash was removed to uncover the magnificent plasterwork and paint scheme that makes this room one of Adam's most celebrated creations.

 Below the castle is a board terraced lawn with an ornate fountain in the middle.
 At one end of the terrace is a lovely orangery, and the other end leads to the viaduct built by Robert Adam to link the castle to a ruined arch that now acts as the main visitor entrance to the site.
 The viaduct leads through another archway to the Clocktower Court, where you will find an exhibition on the history of Culzean and other more practical visitor facilities.

 Below the Clocktower Court, steps lead down the hillside, where wild garlic grows in Spring, to the shore, where you will find old gas works, built to provide power to the castle. at the other side of the castle garden is a Victorian battery, with a row of guns pointed out to sea.
 Beside the battery, a path leads down steep steps to the shore, where you can walk for 3 miles along a mix of sand and rocky beach.
 The view from the beach as the sun goes down in the evening, with the castle looming high on the cliffs above, is incredibly romantic!